Smiling Regulates Emotion During Traumatic Recollection: Related Work and Pilot Study

 \paragraph{Orientation within Holocaust literature} Survivors of the Holocaust, having survived by mere chance and confronted with the felt meaninglessness of their own existence, have been historically observed to process emotions in atypical ways known as survivor syndrome \cite{niedeland_1980}.
 In the testimonies, annotators remarked one manifestation of this disposition is often concealing emotion behind a smile.
-The impact of the Holocaust has been described as a ``rupture in civilization'' \cite{diner_2007} that has shaped subsequent generations around the world culturally, emotionally, and pervasively \cite{auerhahn_1984}.
-In principle, all members of a Western-modern epistemology are affected by the meaninglessness of this logic-defying historical event \cite{quindeau_1995}.
-Especially when one’s own family history and socialization is intertwined with the history of the Holocaust, even the notion of objective scholarship must be called into question.
+The impact of the Holocaust has been described as a ``rupture in civilization'' \cite{diner_2007} that has shaped subsequent generations around the world culturally, emotionally, and pervasively \cite{auerhahn_1984, quindeau_1995}.
+Given the severity of this atrocity, even the notion of objective scholarship must be called into question.

-\paragraph{Open coding analysis} Interpretation of the open coding of 200 smiles reveal smiling often served both reflective and storytelling roles, with common patterns including fond memory recall, narrative emphasis, and irony.
+\paragraph{Open coding analysis} Interpretation of the open coding of 200 smiles reveals smiling often served both reflective and storytelling roles, with common patterns including fond memory recall, narrative emphasis, and irony.
 Consistent with existing literature on understanding how emotion shapes personal narrative, we found the most striking difference between the ``Narrated I'' (how the subject felt then) vs. the ``Narrating I'' (how the character feels now) \cite{lazarus_1991, bamberg_1997}.
-We observed smiling plays a strong role in regulating two kinds of emotion: the \textbf{``narrative valence,''} meaning the emotion the interviewee likely felt during the events of their stories, and the \textbf{``present-day valence,''} or what they felt speaking in the interview.
+We observed associations between smiling and two kinds of emotion: the \textbf{``narrative valence,''} meaning the emotion the interviewee likely felt during the events of their stories, and the \textbf{``present-day valence,''} or what they felt speaking in the interview.